To utang is human, to bayad is divine.

 Bad debt, on the other hand, is the kind of debt trap most borrowers fail at and fall into.

 This one is just an outright liability.
-There’s nothing much to be gained from it, except for piling interests, or maybe settling debts by getting that one big loan.
+There’s nothing much to be gained from it, except for piling interests, or maybe getting that much coveted item you were better off paying for a 0% interest on credit card installment instead.

 There’s no avoiding utang.
 So how does one navigate the world of borrowing from families and friends?
 Let’s consider these points.